BizTecBritain/KarnaughMap/README.md

 ## About The Project

-I was inspired by a topic that i was studying at school and so I made a program to solve Karnaugh maps
+I was inspired by a topic that I was studying at school and so I made a program to solve Karnaugh maps

 ### Built With

 * Python version >= 3.8
-* may work with earlier versions but it is untested feel free to try it by downloading from my github [https://github.com/BizTecBritain/KarnaughMap](https://github.com/BizTecBritain/KarnaughMap)
+* May work with earlier versions but it is untested feel free to try it by downloading from my github [https://github.com/BizTecBritain/KarnaughMap](https://github.com/BizTecBritain/KarnaughMap)